codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ### Get started with NextJS

-For an example of the component in action, [see our example](https://github.com/codatio/sdk-link/tree/main/examples/next/).
+For an example of the component in action, [see our demo app](https://github.com/codatio/sdk-link/tree/main/examples/next/).

 :::note NextJS and urlImports